jsheroes/community-help/ISSUES_GUIDE.md

 # Issues Guide

-We love helping others and we love a good challenge that will grow us as well.
+We love helping others and we love a good challenge that will help us grow as well.
 That's why we created this repo.
 To be the "go-to and ask for help" side of our community.

 However, it's important to you and us as well to try to minimize the time spent on analyzing issues.